- Things to Do

 African Americans have always played, and continue to play, a key role in the development and formation of Arlington County and are an integral part of our shared story.
 Explore these historic sights to learn about the Black experience in Arlington and across the capital region.

 The Black Heritage Museum of Arlington, Virginia was established to preserve, catalog, and display items related to the Black history of Arlington County and the surrounding area.
 The museum was created in 1998 to illustrate the African American experience pre- and post-slavery in the United States.
-The physical museum, with its focal point Freedman’s Village exhibit, is currently closed to the public due to COVID-19.

 In June of 1863, on the grounds of the federally confiscated Custis Arlington estate (today's Arlington National Cemetery), the U.S. government established Freedman's Village as a temporary wartime refuge for emancipated and fugitive ("contraband") slaves.
 The settlement evolved into a unique and thriving community with hospitals, churches, schools, and social services.
 While intended to be temporary, the community remained on the land from 1863 until 1900.

 Visit: Today, visitors can visit the Freedman’s Village historical markers at Arlington National Cemetery, as well as the Freedman’s Village Bridge near Arlington's Columbia Pike neighborhood.